System Level Simulation of Scheduling Schemes for C-V2X Mode-3: Conclusion

 \section{Conclusion}

 We have proposed two centralized scheduling schemes for C-V2X \textit{mode-3}.
-We can conclude that only the distance-based approach performs better than thee distributed mode across all the distances.
+We conclude that only the distance-based approach performs better than the distributed mode for all distance ranges.
 For further study, we aim at combining both RSSI values and distance information to improve the performance of the centralized approach.